Droplets of Paradox: The Ripples of Our Baptismal Calling – Leah Schade reflects on the “foolishness” of creation care ministry.

 The texts assigned for this Sunday originate from different times, different authors and out of the midst of different communities.
 Imagine them as droplets falling into the still baptismal font on Sunday morning.
 The ripples of each drop merge with the others, creating movement across the surface, stirring the waters of our faith.

-Charles Campbell and Johan Cilliers talk a great deal about paradox in their book Preaching Fools: The Gospel as a Rhetoric of Folly (Baylor University Press; Waco, TX, 2012).
-“Paradox could be described as holding together irreconcilable opposites in order to create and sustain liminality,” they explain (185).
-Liminality is “the experience of being and moving in between spaces and times,” (39), and, for preachers, involves actually creating that in-between time and space so that people can come to experience the transformative work of God.
+Charles Campbell and Johan Cilliers talk a great deal about paradox in their book Preaching Fools: The Gospel as a Rhetoric of Folly (Waco, TX: Baylor University Press, 2012).
+“Paradox could be described as holding together irreconcilable opposites in order to create and sustain liminality,” they explain (p.
+185).
+Liminality is “the experience of being and moving in between spaces and times,” (p.
+39), and, for preachers, involves actually creating that in-between time and space so that people can come to experience the transformative work of God.
 They note that is exactly when the church’s existence seems ludicrous that the foolish message of the preacher is needed.
 Especially “during periods when the church has power and accommodates to the political and social structures,” preaching fools are necessary.
-They are needed to “interrupt the status quo by unmasking and deconstructing the structures of the day,” (154).
+They are needed to “interrupt the status quo by unmasking and deconstructing the structures of the day” (p.
+154).

 You may try asking of Jesus the same question posed by the two disciples who began following him, “Where are you staying?”
 In other words, where can we find you, Jesus?
 Where have you located yourself?
 And then we must keep our eyes and ears tuned to the answer: “Come and see.”
 Because it is likely that we will find the Lamb of God in the most unlikely, but nevertheless, life-giving places.